GarenceWong/GarenceWong/README.md

 Hi!
 I'm Garence Wong 🎏
 ========================================================================================================================================

-⛩️  I am an aspiring Front-End Developer with a strong interest in creating intuitive and visually appealing user interfaces.
+⛩️  Aspiring Front-End Developer with a passion for designing intuitive and visually stunning user interfaces.
+Enthusiastic about new technology innovations, driving both my academic and personal pursuits.
+Eager to assist and collaborate with others, and continually seeking opportunities to expand my expertise and skills.
 <br/>

 ### Skills